 When can babies eat shrimp?

-Technically shrimp may be introduced as soon as your baby is ready to start solids, which is generally around 6 months of age.
+Technically shrimp may be introduced as soon as your baby is ready to start solids.
 However, you may want to wait until your baby’s first birthday to serve shrimp with any regularity.
 Their chewy, slippery texture can be tough for babies to break down, plus the crustaceans are naturally high in sodium, which in excess, is not healthy.
 Shrimp are a popular ingredient in cooking around the world, but the global shrimp market is not without its flaws.

 Is shrimp healthy for babies?